Days Before Rodeo: Commercial performance

 The 2024 re-release of Days Before Rodeo debuted at number two on the US Billboard 200, earning 361,000 album-equivalent units, of which 331,000 were pure album sales.
 The album debuted at number one on the US Top R&B/Hip-Hop Albums chart, marking Scott's fourth consecutive album to debut at the top of the chart.
 These figures marked the fourth-highest debut of any album during the year and the highest for any rap album.
 On August 23, the album competed with Sabrina Carpenter's Short n' Sweet, which released the same day.

 In the album's fourth week, during the chart week ending September 19, 2024, the album ascended to number one on the US Billboard 200 chart, earning 156,000 album-equivalent units, of which 150,000 were pure album sales.
 The album accumulated a total of 7,94 million on-demand official streams of the album's songs in the charting week.
 The album's vinyl sales comprised 149,000 units, the largest for any rap album, and the sixth largest week on vinyl across all genres, since Luminate began tracking sales in 1991.
-Furthermore, the album saw a 1,295% increase in sales, jumping from #106 to #1 on the chart; an increase attributed to the fact that pre-ordered vinyl editions shipped that week.
-Following this week at #1, it became the first album ever to drop entirely off the US Billboard 200 chart from the #1 position.
+Furthermore, the album saw a 1,295% increase in sales, jumping from number 106 to 1 on the chart; an increase attributed to the fact that pre-ordered vinyl editions shipped that week.
+Following its sole week atop the chart, it became the first album to drop off the US Billboard 200 entirely from number one.